dev-zzo/router-tools/zynos.md

 Note: Firmware released by ZyXEL has the version identified compiled in _BootExtension_.

+Note: The same versioning schema is used for non-ZyNOS based products as well (for example, Linux-based devices).
+So jugding by version number only it is not possible to tell whether firmware is based on ZyNOS or not.

 ## On firmware structure

 Every ZyNOS-running device posesses a ROM chip containing the firmware image.
 Typically, this chip is mapped into memory space starting at `BFC00000` (on MIPS-based devices), but that is subject to a specific platform.